HPH-Fabrication-Addins/cinx-api-docs/source/includes/_org-company.md

 An Organization in CINX defines a company or grouping of individuals (residential customers) that participate or is referenced on the platform.

 **Dependencies and Business Rules**

-* Must be created by a CINX user.
+  - Must be created by a CINX user

 **Supported API Services**

-* Get an Org's Details
+  - Get an Org's Details
-* Get an Org Template
+  - Get an Org Template
-* Get an Org's List of Users
+  - Get an Org's List of Users
-* Get an Org's List of Locations/Addresses
+  - Get an Org's List of Locations/Addresses
-* Get an Org's List of Customer Types
+  - Get an Org's List of Customer Types
-* Get an Org's List of Vendor Types
+  - Get an Org's List of Vendor Types
-* Get an Org's List of Project Types
+  - Get an Org's List of Project Types
-* Get an Org's List of Invoice Dispute Reasons
+  - Get an Org's List of Invoice Dispute Reasons
-* Get an Org's List of Return Reasons
+  - Get an Org's List of Return Reasons
-* Get an Org's List of Return Actions
+  - Get an Org's List of Return Actions

 The above list is intended to represent the API endpoints related to an Org and it core entities and references.
 There are many other org-related endpoint types documented on this site.
 For example, an Org's Vendors, Projects, and Transactions.